rodzanto/hf-sm-news/README.md

-# Labs for news classification with HuggingFace Transformers and Amazon SageMaker
+# News classification with HuggingFace Transformers and Amazon SageMaker

 There are two main labs included in this repo:
 1. Fine tuning and deploying a PyTorch BERT model with Amazon SageMaker